SheriWon/Extracting-and-Visualizing-Stock-Data/README.md

 - Model Development
 - Model Evaluation and Refinement
 - Visualisation

+## 🔑 Key Skills Learned
+- Using Pandas, Numpy and Scipy libraries for data manipulation
+- Using Scikit-Learn to build smart models and make predictions
+- Building machine learning regression models
+- Building data pipelines

 ## 🛠️ Tools
 The following tools were used to complete this certification: <br> <br>